-The Galway Canal Biodiversity & Permaculture Trail was created by Third Space Galway and the local community in partnership with Galway Tidy Towns in 2017, as part of an ecoarts and Community environmental project to inform people of Biodiversity Loss, Sustainable Food Production and Climate Change.
+The Galway Biodiversity & Permaculture Trail on the Eglington Canal was created by Third Space Galway and the local community in partnership with Galway City Tidy Towns in 2017, as part of an ecoarts and community environmental project to inform people, raise awareness and appreciation of Biodiversity Loss, Sustainable Food Production and Climate Change.

-The goal of the project is to use regenerative agri/horticulture and permaculture principles to transform underused urban spaces into biodiversity-rich and edible ecosystems.
+The goal of the project is to use regenerative agri/horticulture and permaculture principles and methods to transform underused urban spaces into biodiversity-rich and edible ecosystems.

-as the Trails aim is fundamentally about increasing and protecting local biodiversity and is based on ecosystems principles design…by sourcing Irish native seeds and plants from the Irish Seed Savers Assiciation wherever possible, as we believe in health for people, health for the planet.. !!
+As the Trails aim is fundamentally about increasing and protecting local biodiversity and is based on ecosystems principles design…by sourcing Irish native seeds and plants from the Irish Seed Savers Assiciation and local organic suppliers wherever possible, we believe in health for people, health for the planet.. !!

 Is iad Third Space Galway agus an pobal áitiúil i gcomhpháirtíocht le Coiste Bailte Slachtmhara na Gaillimhe a chruthaigh Conair Bhuantalmhaíochta na Gaillimhe.